Dynamical Lensing Tomography of Black Hole Ringdown: Ray Tracing towards a Relaxing Black Hole

 Instead of working directly with the metric perturbations $h_{\mu\nu}$, we consider instead curvature perturbations~\cite{Teukolsky:1973ha,Teukolsky:1972my}.
 These can be separated and decoupled and all the relevant information about radiative degrees of freedom is encapsulated in a master variable

 The gravitational quantity of interest is $\Psi_4^{(1)}=\psi_{-2}(t, r, \theta, \phi)(r-ia\cos\theta)^{-4}$, the first-order perturbation of one of the Weyl scalars, which is directly related to the amplitude of GWs far from the source.
-Notation and conventions are shown in Supplemental Material~A~1.
+Notation and conventions are shown in Supplemental Material~A.1~\cite{SupplementalMaterial}.
 The function ${}_{s} S (\theta)$ is a spin-weighted spheroidal harmonic, while the radial Teukolsky function ${}_{s}R(r)$ obeys a homogeneous second-order differential equation.
-We fix its normalization by insisting on the large-distance behavior.
+We fix its normalization by calculating energy fluxes at infinity, and comparing to numerical relativity results.
 Then, ${}_{s}Z$ controls the amplitude of the GW, by matching the ringdown stage to some physically generated process.
 The characteristic modes are found by imposing proper boundary conditions on ${}_{s}R(r)$ , which selects only a discrete set of frequencies $\omega$, the ringdown frequencies~\cite{Berti:2009kk}.
 All the functions and quantities carry a dependence on angular numbers $\ell, m$ and a possible overtone number $n$~\cite{Teukolsky:1973ha,Teukolsky:1972my,Berti:2009kk}.
 For simplicity, we do not include these indices in the subscripts.
-Although a true GW signal comprises a superposition of various modes, our discussion focuses on the dominant $\ell=m=2$ mode.
+A GW signal comprises a superposition of various modes, but the $\ell=|m|=2$ dominates (so far it is the only one detected beyond any doubt).
 Additionally, we exclusively address the $n=0$ mode, which lasts longer compared to the more rapidly decaying higher overtones.
+For similar reasons we neglect nonlinearities, which are of much smaller amplitude even for equal-mass mergers, and of shorter duration~\cite{Cheung:2022rbm,Redondo-Yuste:2023seq}.
+For QNMs characterized by frequency $\omega$ and labeled by $(\ell, m, n)$, there exists a corresponding ``mirror'' mode with frequency $-\bar{\omega}$ and $(\ell, -m, n)$.
+In the final spin frame, these paired modes primarily represent GW emissions propagating in opposite directions along the spin axis~\cite{Li:2021wgz, Berti:2005ys, Cook:2014cta, Krivan:1997hc}.
+The observed waveform typically manifests as a superposition of these two distinct sets of modes.
+However, one of the paired modes may be less prominent due to weaker excitation~\cite{Berti:2005ys, Hamilton:2023znn}.
+In the following analysis, we primarily focus on the $m=2$ mode with $\mathrm{Re}(\omega) > 0$, which predominantly emits toward the southern hemisphere, as more general cases exhibit similar features, as discussed in Supplemental Material~C~\cite{SupplementalMaterial}.